unraid/docs/docs/unraid-os/manual/troubleshooting.md

    normally a USB2 header on the motherboard that can be used via an appropriate adapter.**
    - USB3 **does** work with no problems for many people
-   - After initial load Unraid funs from RAM so gains no significant performance advantage from using USB3.
+   - After initial load Unraid runs from RAM so gains no significant performance advantage from using USB3.
    - USB2 drives tend to run cooler than USB3 ones which probably explains why they tend to last longer.
    - USB2 drives are typically cheaper than USB3 ones- so why pay more if not needed
 2. Check that the BIOS on the Unraid server still has the flash drive set as the boot device.
-It is not unknown for this to get reset for no obvious reason.
+It has been known to get reset for no obvious reason.
 3. On a windows 10 PC or a Mac run a check on the flash drive
    - This will determine if something is wrong physically or logically with the flash drive